 Main publications

-Sacha Zala, Gebändigte Geschichte.
+- Sacha Zala: Gebändigte Geschichte.
 Amtliche Historiographie und ihr Malaise mit der Geschichte der Neutralität.
-1945-1961, Bern 1998 (Dossier des Schweizerischen Bundesarchivs, Bd.
-7).
+1945–1961 (Dossier des Schweizerischen Bundesarchivs, 7), Bern 1998.

-Madeleine Herren und Sacha Zala, Netzwerk Aussenpolitik.
+- Madeleine Herren, Sacha Zala: Netzwerk Aussenpolitik.
 Internationale Organisationen und Kongresse als Instrumente der schweizerischen Aussenpolitik.
-1914-1950, Zürich 2002 (Schweizer Beiträge zur internationalen Geschichte, Bd.
-5).
+1914–1950 (Schweizer Beiträge zur internationalen Geschichte, 5), Zürich 2002.